0x73746F70626F74686572696E676D65/gitlab-fork/ee/lib/remote_development/README.md

 As we'll see below in the section on Railway Oriented Programming, this serves the same purpose as the typed F# signatures of the "internal" functions of the [Domain Modeling Made Functional](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/) book's examples, which _do_ specify their explicit dependencies.

 This may be a strange concept to people coming from compiled languages, because in Ruby this _does_ happens at runtime, like everything else in an interpreted language like Ruby.

+Because of this nature of Ruby, we lean into [enforcement of patterns at runtime](#enforcement-of-patterns).

 But, we also have strict adherence to thorough testing at multiple levels of the testing pyramid, which ensures that this type-checking code is always executed during development/CI.